nashville-software-school/bangazon-inc/book-1-orientation/chapters/INTERFACE_SEGREGATION.md

 }
 ```

 This interface definitely describes common behaviors and properties for animals.
-The result, however, is that every specific animal class become what is called a "fat" class.
+The result, however, is that every specific animal class becomes what is called a "fat" class.
 Each would be forced to implement methods that would never be used.

 ```cs
 public class Snake : IAnimal